tsykoduk/greg.nokes.name/_posts/2005-08-24-google-talk.md

 categories:
   - Computers! and Code!
 ---
-<p><a href="http://www.google.com/talk/">Google Talk</a> came out last nite - it's a jabber based IM system with some cool features right now.
+<a href="http://www.google.com/talk/">Google Talk</a> came out last nite - it's a jabber based IM system with some cool features right now.
 I have it spun up on my Mac at home.
-Check it out!</p>
+Check it out!

-	<p>I give it 3 out of 4 dukks.</p>
+	I give it 3 out of 4 dukks.